 “The thing I remember the most about our field trip to Three Judges Cave is Three Judges Cave.
 We had to walk about a mile and a half before we were there.
 As soon as the cave was in sight, we all started running to it.
 Anyway, some people found a tall structure of rock, which had a little place to sit on (I mean there were no cushions on it but you could sit there without falling off).
 He thought that this was a lookout.
 The possibility of that to us seemed very possible!
 The judges, Goffe, Whalley and Dixwell, could have sat upon the rocks and seen at least a mile.
 What I also found interesting about the place was the judges’ names, Goffe, Whalley, Dixwell.
 You may remember those names from three streets in New Haven.
 Before this nobody knew why they are named, now I do, because of Three Judges Cave!”

-At this point, I would hope that you’ve clicked on one of the links to learn about the history of the cave.
-It is a really cool story – Back in the 17th century a bunch of judges ordered King Charles I to death, Oliver Cromwell took over afterwards, he died and then Charles II ascended to the throne.
+It is a really cool story, Jonathan Lee – Back in the 17th century a bunch of judges ordered King Charles I to death, Oliver Cromwell took over afterwards, he died and then Charles II ascended to the throne.
 He then issued death warrants for all the living judges who put his father to death.
 Most fled, some were caught.

 They lived in the rock for a few cold months, being fed by sympathetic local Puritans.
-Then a catamount (panther) scared them silly so they fled the big cat now too.
-Pure Hollywood stuff – the third judge was some random judge named John Dixwell joined the original two later and hid out up in Massachusetts somewhere.
+Then a catamount (panther) scared them silly so they fled from the big cat.
+Pure Hollywood stuff.
+The third judge was some random judge named John Dixwell joined the original two later and hid out up in Massachusetts somewhere.

 I don’t mean to gloss over this story, but really… with all the resources online about this already, is one more really necessary?
 After all, in the end, to paraphrase from young Jonathan Lee above, “The thing I remember the most about my hike to Three Judges Cave is Three Judges Cave.”
 Good enough for me.
 So now when driving in New Haven along Whalley Avenue or Goffe Street (and Hamden’s Dixwell Avenue), you can remember their story.

-The huge, split, glacial erratic is believed to have originated from the Hanging Hills in Meriden (CTMQ visit here).
+The huge, split, glacial erratic is believed to have originated from the Hanging Hills in Meriden.
 It has been memorialized in many artist’s paintings, notably Frederic E. Church and George Henry Durrie.
 (Example above).
 Durrie’s 1850’s paintings almost always had West Rock in the background and were in such demand, that Currier & Ives reproduced more than a dozen of his paintings and lithographs in the 1860’s.
-You can check out his work at the New Haven Colony History Museum.
-CTMQ sure did.)
+You can check out his work at the New Haven Colony History Museum like I did.)